 The International Federation of Journalists global campaign to End Impunity and hold world governments and de facto authorities accountable for crimes targeting journalists.

 The campaign runs every year from 2 November, the UN day against impunity for crime targeting journalists, to 23 November.
 The UN Day to end impunity was adopted on 18 December 2013 to be marked 2 November, the anniversary of the killings of two RFI reporters, Ghislaine Dupont and Claude Verlon, murdered in Kidal, Mali in 2013.

 It comes ahead of 23 November, which commemorates the 2009 Maguindanao massacre in the Philippines when at least 32 journalists lost their lives in the single deadliest attack on media.
 All attacks targeting journalists that remain unpunished must be denounced.

-Jim Boumelha, IFJ president, said:
+Jim Boumelha, NUJ IFJ representative and NUJ NEC member, said:

 "Today only one out of 10 killings in the media is investigated.
 We urge all our affiliates to get involved in our campaign to denounce impunity, support our actions and run their own activities to show solidarity to those who struggle for telling the truth and their loved ones.

 "Impunity not only endangers journalists.
 It imperils democracy and the right for the public to know.
 It is more than time for bringing those who kill the messengers to justice and we must relentlessly hold governments accountable for this."